salesforce/refocus/docs/QuickStart.md

 ```
 ### Authorization Tokens Are Coming Soon!

-Soon you can use authorization tokens to add an additional layer of security on the platform.
+Soon you can require that all API users use authorization tokens to add an additional layer of security on the platform.
 Stay tuned!

 :sparkles:*Built with love by the Site Reliability Tools team @ Salesforce.*:sparkles: